AI & Enterprise Risk Management Webinar on March 30th

 Identifying what data goes to ChatGPT isn’t easy

 The traditional security products companies rely on to protect their data are blind to employee usage of ChatGPT.
 Before blocking ChatGPT, JP Morgan reportedly couldn’t determine “how many employees were using the chatbot or for what functions they were using it.”
-It’s difficult for security products to monitor usage of ChatGPT and protect data going to it for two reasons:
+It’s difficult for security products, like legacy data loss prevention platforms to monitor usage of ChatGPT and protect data going to it for two reasons:

 1. Copy/paste out of a file or app — When workers input company data into ChatGPT, they don’t upload a file but rather copy and paste content into their web browser.
 Many security products are designed around protecting files (which are tagged confidential) from being uploaded but once content is copied out of the file they are unable to keep track of it.